In This Article

 Exfoliate in the shower.

 Our experts both say that their top tip for successfully exfoliating your face (or any body part) is to do so in a warm, steamy shower or bath.
 “The warmth of a shower softens the skin and releases the body’s natural oils, all while opening your pores,” says McMackin.
 “This aids in the exfoliation process and the removal of dead skin cells.”

 Burns agrees that immersing your face (and body, if you’re going to exfoliate other areas) in hot water before you begin exfoliating is key to opening up your pores and preparing the skin for cleaning.
 “You’ll also want to ensure that you have a running supply of hot water to wash away dead skin cells once you’ve scrubbed them off,” she advises.
 “If you’re exfoliating in the bath, opt for a fragrance-free gel and soak for 10 minutes before you begin exfoliating to allow the skin to soften.
 If you’re in the shower, run the water over your skin for five minutes before exfoliating.”

 Though any time of day will work, exfoliating in the morning is ideal because the skin repairs itself at night, leaving a layer of dead skin cells just begging to be sloughed off.

-After exfoliating, make sure you fully rinse away the product and any dead skin cells, and then pat your skin dry with a clean towel. ”Apply a moisturizer or shea butter following your [exfoliating] and shower/soak to help your skin retain moisture and look radiant,” advises Burns.
+After exfoliating, make sure you thoroughly rinse away the product and any dead skin cells and then pat your skin dry with a clean towel. ”Apply a moisturizer or shea butter following your [exfoliating] and shower/soak to help your skin retain moisture and look radiant,” advises Burns.

 Use some pressure.